-Through 2015, staff and board members will complete a Racial Equity Assessment through a program organized by the Intertwine.
+In 2015, staff and board members completed a Racial Equity Assessment through a program organized by the Intertwine.
 By initially focusing on racial equity, we can address Portland's most glaring inequities while developing policies and practices that result in more accessible programs and services for all.
-Upon completion of the training, the District will have a defined Racial Equity Policy with strategies to implement it.
+Upon completion of the training, the District developed a defined Racial Equity Policy with strategies to implement it.